 BEFORE SCHOOL PREPARATION

-In an effort to foster independence, we expect each child to unpack and organise their own equipment.
-The classrooms will open at 8.30 and children can then begin ‘Morning Work’.
+In an effort to foster independence in all students, we expect each child to unpack and organise their own equipment.
+The classroom will open at 8.30 and children can then begin ‘Morning Work’.
 Once students come into the class they are expected to stay in class.
 This routine will ensure the children have a positive start to the day.

-In order to provide a positive place where children are encouraged to do their best in a safe environment, each classroom has established and discussed a set of class rules, in alignment with the school policy, which the children will be expected to follow in the classroom and for all specialist areas.
-The school wide behaviour management policy is supported in our class through the 1, 2, 3 Magic system.
+In order to provide a positive place where children are encouraged to do their best in a safe environment, each classroom has established and discussed a set of class rules, in alignment with the school policy, which the children will be expected to follow in the classroom and for all specialist learning areas.
+The school wide behaviour management policy is supported in our class through the 1,2,3 Magic system.
 Positive behaviour is expected, encouraged and recognised to provide a model for others.

 .
 Personal satisfaction.